-- Using sustainable raw materials, such as bio-based resins and binders that have a lower environmental impact than their petroleum-based counterparts. - Reducing volatile organic compounds (VOCs) in their products by using low-VOC and zero-VOC formulations. - Implementing programs to recycle or reuse leftover paint and hazardous products, reducing waste and conserving natural resources. - Working to reduce the amount of packaging used and the environmental impact of transportation, including the development of more efficient packaging and transportation methods. - Collaborating with regulatory agencies to ensure that their products meet the required environmental and safety standards, leading to the development of guidelines and regulations designed to protect the environment and human health.
+- Using sustainable raw materials, such as bio-based resins and binders that have a lower environmental impact than their petroleum-based counterparts. - Reducing volatile organic compounds (VOCs) in their products by using low-VOC and zero-VOC formulations. - Working to reduce the amount of packaging used and the environmental impact of transportation, including the development of more efficient packaging and transportation methods. - Collaborating with regulatory agencies to ensure that their products meet the required environmental and safety standards, leading to the development of guidelines and regulations designed to protect the environment and human health.

 In addition to these measures, the industry is also shifting towards the use of water-based paint products over solvent-based paint products, as they are more recyclable.
 They are also researching and implementing improvements in packaging design, with the goal of finding more sustainable solutions.
 While plastic containers still prevail over metal ones due to cost and limited availability of post-consumer materials, industry members are determined to find more sustainable solutions, whether it's by using recyclable materials such as metal or containers made from recycled post-consumer materials.

 Some of the industry's long-term goals include improving education on eco-friendly offerings to drive consumer choice and actively conducting research into more sustainable alternatives, including biobased and recyclable raw materials.